Tar pit: La Brea

 The La Brea Tar Pits are located in Los Angeles.
 The petroleum that is seen on the surface is sourced from the Salt Lake Oil Field reservoir and the oil sands in the Repetto and Pico formations.
 These oil deposits were formed during the Miocene Epoch when marine plankton organisms accumulated in an ocean basin.
 Over time, sediments buried the organisms 300 to 1000 meters below Earth's surface, subjecting them to high pressures.
 This process turned the organic matter into oil.
 The 6th Street Fault that cuts through the Salt Lake Oil Field is the conduit that feeds the La Brea Tar Pits.
 Petroleum migrated to the surface over time, trapping and preserving animals and plants for the past 50,000 years.

 Carpinteria

 The Carpinteria Tar Pits are located in Tar Pits Park in Carpinteria, California.
 These tar pits were predicted to have formed during the Pleistocene.
 During an excavation project, 25 plant species were recovered along with 55 species of birds and 26 species of mammals.
 Springs of tar still ooze to the surface through fractures in the underlying stratigraphic layers of marine shale.

 Binagadi asphalt lake

-The Binagadi Asphalt Lake is located in Azerbaijan, or in the Caucasus, a region between the Black Sea and the Caspian Sea.
+The Binagadi Asphalt Lake is located in Azerbaijan.
 This tar pit is known for preserving the heads and bodies of multiple cave lions, a mammal that flourished in the Pleistocene.
 A well-preserved horse skull was also found in the Binagadi asphalt lake.
 It is estimated to be 96–120 thousand years old.
 It is on display at the Natural-Historical Museum of Azerbaijan in Baku, Azerbaijan.